Biometric authentication as a second factor

 Why “as a second factor”

 Biometric authentication works by recognizing a trait of a person.
-From a security perspective though, it is similar to asking that person to enter a PIN.
-There are various justifications for this statement but the most common is that, with current implementations, you can reset a fingerprint sensor on a smartphone by entering a 4- or 6-digit PIN.
+From a security perspective though, the biometric authentication is not more secure than to ask that person to enter a PIN.
+There are various justifications for this (the actual robustness depends on the biometric authentication technology) but the most common is that, with current implementations, you can reset a fingerprint sensor on a smartphone by entering a 4- or 6-digit PIN.

-In order to use biometrics for a secure authentication process, it is therefore necessary to combine the biometric factor with authentication factors of a different kind, “what you own”, a user device, e.g. a smartphone or a computer.
+In order to use biometrics for a secure authentication process, it is therefore necessary to combine the biometric factor with one or several authentication factors of a different kind, “what you own”, a user device, e.g. a smartphone or a computer.

 inWebo support of fingerprint sensors and biometric sensors